harikrishnakesineni/HotProspects/README.md

 # Hotprospects

 Hotprospects is a SwiftUI app to track all contacts, Contacted contacts and UnContacted contacts.
-It will show a QR code that sotes your contact information.
+It will show a QR code that stores your contact information.
 Implemented QR code that stores your contact information, then others can scan that QR code.

 ## Features